JClark-TAMU/2VD-Project/README.md

 ## Useful Rails Commands

-`rails scaffold`
+`rails scaffold` can be used to autogenerate tables and migrations.

 `Keep on adding to this`

 `rails g controller <route> <name>`

-## Executing the Code

-- Clone the repo on your local machine:

 ## Requirements